 By Caroline Linch | Thursday, March 26, 2020

-PHOENIX – Arizona parks and recreation services are faced with the decision of whether to keep them open or close down to prevent the spread of COVID-19.
-So far, most have kept hiking trails open, although some services are curtailed.
+PHOENIX – Arizona parks and recreation services are faced with the decision of whether to keep them open or close them down to prevent the spread of COVID-19.
+So far, most have kept hiking trails open, although some services are curtailed and traffic is being regulated.

 By McKenzie Sadeghi | Tuesday, Feb.
 25, 2020